tonethar/IGME-230-GDD-2017-Fall/notes/pixi-js-0.md

 This series of tutorials/lecture notes will get you started in creating highly visual web experiences with the [PixiJS](http://www.pixijs.com) rendering engine.

 ## II.
 Prerequisite knowledge
-Before doing this exercise, you should have completed the entire [web app series](./web-apps-0.md)
+Before doing these exercises, you should have completed the entire [web app series](./web-apps-0.md)

 ## III.
 How to get the most out of these tutorials
 - Try out the code samples!
 Tweak and modify them!
 Most of the code samples are 100% complete.
 You just need to copy the code and paste it into a text file, and save it to your desktop.
 You can then make changes to the code and preview them in a web browser (we will be using Chrome)